Are you planning your South Korea travels and wondering where to stay in Busan? You’ve come to the right place!

 Whether you plan to spend your time dancing the night away, bartering for must-have goods at the local markets, or soaking up the sun on one of the sandy beaches, where to stay in Busan is down to what you want to do and how much cash you’d like to splash.

-If you’re willing to splurge on luxe accommodation, the five-star Park Hyatt Busan at Haeundae Beach is one of the best!
 But if you’re on a tighter budget and looking to meet backpackers in Busan, then Seri Inn Guesthouse in Seomyeon or MAMA’s in Haeundae are better options.

 Wherever you decide to stay, I’m certain you’ll enjoy every moment of exploring this appealing seaside city as much as I always do.